Scott Irwin

-Scott K. Irwin (May 14, 1952 – September 5, 1987) was an American professional wrestler.
+Scott Keegan Irwin (May 14, 1952 – September 5, 1987) was an American professional wrestler.
 He was best known for his tag team with his brother Barney "Bill" Irwin.

 Professional wrestling career

-Debut and the World Wide Wrestling Federation
+Early career (1976–1978)

-After training under Verne Gagne in 1975, Irwin debuted for the AWA on March 13, 1976 in Davenport, Iowa, going to a time limit draw with another rookie, Dick Blood (in one of his first matches), later to become famous as Ricky Steamboat.
+After training under Verne Gagne in 1975, Irwin debuted for the AWA on March 13, 1976 in Davenport, Iowa, going to a time limit draw with another rookie, Dick Blood.
 He mainly wrestled preliminary matches until June 1976 when he left for Georgia Championship Wrestling where he stayed until the spring of 1977.
 From there he went on to Jim Crockett's Mid Atlantic Championship Wrestling.
+He wrestled in Mid-Atlantic until early 1978.

+World Wide Wrestling Federation (1978)

-After wrestling in Mid-Atlantic throughout the rest of 1977 and in early 1978, Irwin debuted in the World Wide Wrestling Federation on March 14, 1978 as one half of The Yukon Lumberjacks, where he was given the ring name "Lumberjack Eric" and his tag team partner, Zarinoff Lebeouf, was given the ring name "Lumberjack Pierre".
+Irwin debuted in the World Wide Wrestling Federation on March 14, 1978 as one half of the Yukon Lumberjacks, where he was given the ring name "Lumberjack Eric" and his tag team partner, Zarinoff Lebeouf, was given the ring name "Lumberjack Pierre".
 Soon after debuting, The Lumberjacks wrestled against Dino Bravo and Dominic DeNucci for the WWF Tag Team Championship on June 2, but the match ended in a double disqualification.
 The Lumberjacks continued their feud with Bravo and DeNucci, and after several unsuccessful title rematches, the Lumberjacks finally defeated them for the title on June 26.
 The Lumberjacks continued their success by retaining their title in several matches over the next several months against the likes of Bravo and DeNucci, Gorilla Monsoon and S.D.
 Jones and Haystacks Calhoun and Tony Garea.
 On November 21, The Lumberjacks lost their title to Garea and Larry Zbyszko.
 After the title loss, Pierre retired from wrestling and Eric left the WWWF.

-Championship Wrestling from Florida
+Championship Wrestling from Florida (1979–1980)

 After leaving the WWWF, Irwin debuted in Championship Wrestling from Florida in December 1978 as "Thor the Viking", with Oliver Humperdink as his manager.
 While in FCW, Irwin found championship success and wrestled his final match as Thor on October 14, 1979, with a victory over Steve Keirn.
 The following month, Irwin returned to the CWF as the masked "Super Destroyer", and went on to win a tag team match with Stan Lane against Keirn and Mike Graham.